 As mobile phones have become more advanced they have become a bigger part of our lives, but it’s had a big knock-on effect to established industries such as newspapers and the casino and gambling industry in particular.
 They faced a situation where they either needed to adapt to the changes or die out.
 That’s how the casino industry became what it is today – a tech savvy supplier of entertainment on the go.

 Many casinos, as you’ll have no doubt seen advertised heavily on TV, will push the games aspect of their offer.
 These games are now geared heavily to mobiles and tablets.
 In 2014 it was estimated that 164 million people will be using their phones to gamble in 2018 and it looks like those numbers might not be far off of what we are experiencing this year.
+With these high numbers when it comes it online gaming and casinos, it makes sense to check which are the best casinos in terms of payout.

 It’s not all about handing over cash either.
 As with other mobile games available on the various stores, advertising can be integrated and players are sometimes asked to watch adverts to receive a bonus.